COSC-499-W2025/capstone-project-team-6/KNOWN_BUGS.md

 ### 8. Incremental Upload Adds to Portfolio Items Instead of Projects
 **File:** Upload functionality (multiple files involved)

-**Issue:** When using incremental upload feature, files are incorrectly added to portfolio items instead of being processed as new projects
+**Issue:** When using incremental upload feature, files are incorrectly added to existing portfolio items instead of being processed as part of a project

 **How to reproduce:**
 1. Go to Upload page
 2. Select "Incremental Upload" option
 3. Upload additional files to an existing project
 4. Navigate to Portfolio page
-5. Observe files appear as portfolio items instead of being integrated into the project
+5. Observe files appear as part of portfolio items instead of being integrated into the project

 **Additional related issue:**
 1. Delete a project from the Projects page